Steuart Smith: Career

-Smith was hired by the Eagles in 2001 after Don Felder was fired from the band due to legal disputes.
-He shared lead guitar duties with Joe Walsh, such as the harmonizing duet in "Hotel California".
+In August 1997, Smith supported singer-songwriter Shawn Colvin as lead guitarist in her trio on Sessions at West 54th, a music program for public television which was taped at Sony Music Studios on West 54th Street in Manhattan.

+Smith was hired by the Eagles in 2001 after Don Felder was fired from the band due to legal and monetary disputes.
+He shared lead guitar duties with Joe Walsh, such as the harmonizing duet in "Hotel California", and (since 2017) Vince Gill.
 In addition to performing live with the band, he played on and co-wrote several songs on the Eagles' 2007 studio album Long Road Out of Eden, on which he also shared producing duties with the four band members and drummer Scott Crago.

 Smith was a member of Don Henley's solo touring band and occasionally played concerts with Glenn Frey.
-He and Scott Crago were in Henley's touring band for his 2016 world tour.
+He and Eagles touring drummer Scott Crago were in Henley's touring band for his 2016 world tour.